March Madness 2018: Updated NCAA Tournament bracket projections

-March Madness has already descended upon this college basketball-loving country.
-Selection Sunday is March 11, and as always, seeds and spots in the 2018 NCAA Tournament bracket are still very much up for grabs.
+March Madness has descended upon this college basketball-loving country, and Selection Sunday is finally here.
+Hallelujah, eh?

-Today's Field of 68 bracket projection is a massive update, with stats and information nuggets for every single at-large team, with records and relevant stats through March 8 from the Team Sheets the selection committee uses in the selection room.
+Sunday's final Field of 68 bracket projection includes stats and information nuggets for every single at-large team, with records and relevant stats from the Team Sheets the selection committee uses in the selection room.

 MARCH MADNESS: Printable NCAA Tournament bracket

 Teams that have won automatic bids are in italics.
-For conferences that haven't crowned a champ yet, the auto bid nod goes to the highest remaining seed in the conference tournament.
 All numbers (Pomeroy/RPI/KPI) are from the Team Sheets.

-Here's a look at our latest 2018 March Madness bracket projection.
-(All records and statistics are through Thursday's games.)
+Here's our final look at our latest 2018 March Madness bracket projection (All records and statistics are through Sunday afternoon's games.)

 2018 NCAA Tournament bracket projections